Kvenland: Egil's saga

-Egils saga is an epic Icelandic saga possibly by Snorri Sturluson (1179–1241 CE), who may have written it between 1220 and 1240 CE.
-While authorship of the sagas is unclear, it is generally accepted that Snorri Sturluson, who was a powerful politician, a diplomat for the Royal House of Norway and a man of letters, was not the author of the sagas, but was rather collecting very old stories that had been transmitted orally for many centuries.
-The saga covers a long period, starting in Norway in 850 CE and ending around 1000 CE.
-It contains a short description of Egil's uncle Thorolf Kveldulfsson co-operating with a Kvenland king, Faravid, against invading Karelians.
-Rather accurate geographical details about Kvenland's location are given in chapter XIV:
+Egil's Saga is an Icelandic saga likely written between 1220 and 1240 CE.
+Although the author is anonymous, scholarly tradition often attributes the work to Snorri Sturluson (1179–1241), a prominent Icelandic historian, poet, and politician.

+The saga chronicles the lives of a Norwegian family over several generations.
+The narrative begins in Norway around 850 CE and concludes in Iceland around 1000 CE.
+It contains an account of an alliance between the hero's uncle, Thorolf Kveldulfsson, and a king of Kvenland named Faravid, in a campaign against Karelian raiders.
+Chapter XIV of the saga provides specific geographical information regarding Kvenland's location:

 Finmark is a wide tract; it is bounded westwards by the sea, wherefrom large firths run in; by sea also northwards and round to the east; but southwards lies Norway; and Finmark stretches along nearly all the inland region to the south, as also does Hålogaland outside.
 But eastwards from Namdalen (Naumdale) is Jämtland (Jamtaland), then Hälsingland (Helsingjaland) and Kvenland, then Finland, then Karelia (Kirialaland); along all these lands to the north lies Finmark, and there are wide inhabited fell-districts, some in dales, some by lakes.
 The lakes of Finmark are wonderfully large, and by the lakes there are extensive forests.
 But high fells lie behind from end to end of the Mark, and this ridge is called Keels.